Showing posts with label heart. Show all posts

 National Heart, Lung, and Blood Institute (NHLBI).
 National High Blood Pressure Education Program

 The World Hypertension League (WHL).
-The objectives of the World Hypertension League (WHL) are to promote the detection, control, and prevention of arterial hypertension in populations.
+The World Hypertension League's (WHL) objectives are to promote the detection, control, and prevention of arterial hypertension in populations.

 Tuesday, February 1, 2022